Arjun-Sivasankar/portfolio/README.md

 - B.Tech., Mechanical Engineering | Manipal University of Technology (_August 2016_)

 ## Work Experience
-**Engineer/Associate Engineer @ LnT technology Services (_Jan 2021 - Aug 2022_)**
+**Engineer/Associate Engineer @ LnT Technology Services (_Jan 2021 - Aug 2022_)**
 - Performing standardization across Wind Turbine architecture using Interface Management methodology.
 - Collection of interface/module data and generation of Design Structure Matrix (DSM) using Cambridge Advanced Modeler.
-Classification of interfaces based on criticality and clustering of turbine modules for the purpose of standardized change management.
+Classification of interfaces based on criticality and clustering of turbine modules for standardized change management.
-- Built my own tool using Python to form the DSM using correlation matrix and analyse the functionality between
+- Built my tool using Python to form the DSM using a correlation matrix and analyse the functionality between
 - Automated the scraping and extracting of data from Windchill using Selenium (automation) and built an interactive dashboard to help analyze and visualize data for validation in Power BI.

-**Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+**Automotive Research Intern @ Gannet Engineering Pvt.
+Ltd. (_Jan 2020 to May 2020_)**
+- Collection of engine testing points using Latin Hypercube Sampling, Box-Behnkehn, and other DoE methods.
+- Generated models for engine emissions (NOx and Soot) using regression analysis and Machine learning techniques.
+- The generated models were compared with an aim of selecting the model below 10% error rate
+- Optimization of emissions trade-off using Cal-G software.
+- Development of GUI for Electronic Control Unit using Raptor Model-Based Development

+**Mechanical Head, DY.
+Project Manager @ ThrustMIT (_Sep 2017 - Aug 2019_)**
+Team thrustMIT, Manipal Academy of Higher Education’s Rocketry team
+Project: Design, Analysis & Fabrication of Sounding Rocket for Spaceport America 2019, New Mexico, USA Led the team of 24 members as the Mechanical Head and Deputy project Manager for the event
+Subprojects:
+- Design, analysis and manufacturing of structural components like bulkheads using CATIA and ANSYS
+- Fabrication of Rocket fuselage and tube couplers using Composite materials.
+- Developing a custom ejection system for parachute deployment.

 ## Projects
 ### Data-Driven EEG Band Discovery with Decision Trees